 A healthy immune system is one of the most important things we can do to stay healthy.
 Learn how to boost your immune system with these tips.

 Regular exercise helps build muscle mass and burn calories.
 Muscle tissue contains more mitochondria than any other part of our bodies.
-These organelles produce ATP or adenosine triphosphate, an important source of fuel for cells throughout the body.
+These organelles produce ATP or adenosine triphosphate, an essential source of fuel for cells throughout the body.

 Get Plenty Of Sleep